Exploring game development for beginners isn’t just fun – it’s also a great way to learn skills in coding!

 - How to Code an AR Application

-We hope that this short guide has given you, at the very least, some food for thought as you figure out how to learn coding.
+We hope that this short guide on game development for beginners has given you, at the very least, some food for thought as you figure out how to learn coding.
 Even if your ultimate goals aren’t to create games, much of the same principles apply for other subfields – you’d still learn a language, still choose a helpful framework or engine, and still focus on making a project.
 So regardless of where coding and computer programming leads you, these fundamentals will serve you well in learning to code.

 Ultimately, how to learn coding is up to you as well, as everyone learns differently.
 Nevertheless, the resources here are a great start, so good luck with your learning journey, and we can’t wait to see what sorts of games you develop!